purescript-deprecated/purescript-lens/README.md

 # PureScript-Lens

 This started as an indirect port of [@ekmett][@ekmett]'s [lens][lens] library in PureScript.
-It has since been broken apart and simplified a bit.
+It has since been broken apart and simplified substantially.
 The core idea is that these are just [van Laarhoven][van Laarhoven] lenses.
 Read about them as they were called [functional references][functional references].
 [SPJ][SPJ] gave a brilliant introductory talk about them [here][SPJ-talk].
 If you're confused, I'd recommend [SPJ][SPJ]'s talk first.
 [@ekmett][@ekmett] has talked about them many times, [here's one][ekmett-talk].
-For more documentation, you should look at [lens][lens].
+For more documentation, you should look at [lens][lens] and any of the lens resources online.

-__Disclaimer:__
-Not much is here at the moment, and it's got some problems.
-It's mostly just the `Getter` and `Setter` part of [lens][lens].
-The more basic examples work.
-But, not expect the full expressivity of the actual [lens][lens] library.

 ## Installation